 Get TEN ideas for beautiful painted rocks PLUS instructions on how to paint them!
-Rock painting is a fun activity for adults or kids, and makes great gifts or home decor.
+Rock painting is a fun activity for adults, seniors, or kids, and makes great gifts or home decor.

 Don’t forget to scroll down to the bottom of the post to watch a video.
 You’ll learn how to make the fairy garden rocks shown in this post!